Manage your inboxes, get the most out of Docs, and add extra features to G Suite.

 - Next to Inbox type, select Multiple Inboxes.

 - Under Search query, define your inbox with a filter.
-For example:
+For example, to create an inbox:

-- To create an inbox from an existing label, enter label:name of label.
+- From an existing label, enter label:name of label.

-- To create an inbox based on a sender, enter from:person’s email address.
+- Based on a sender, enter from:person’s email address.
 Add multiple senders by entering from:person’s address OR another address.

-- To create an inbox for email sent to one of your other accounts, enter to:email@example.com.
+- For email sent to one of your other accounts, enter to:email@example.com.

 - (Optional) To enter a name for each inbox, under Section name, enter a name.